DeeNewcum/deedot/README.md

     # ... a bunch of other private stuff that I don't want to make available on the public repository.

-## Requirements ##
+## Minimal requirements ##

-DeeDot requires only Perl, and doesn't require any extra modules to be installed.
+DeeDot requires only Perl, and doesn't need any extra modules.
 It is designed to run on as many Un*xes as possible.

 ## Similar projects ##